 There are versions that take place in 1735, 1787, 1808, 1832, and 1855.

 Sometimes the Devil’s mother is isn’t Mrs. Leeds but Mrs. Shourds of Leeds Point.
 Sometimes the Devil just lives near Leeds Point but was born in Bordentown, or Estellville, or Pleasantville, or just about anywhere in New Jersey.

-Maybe the Leeds Devil’s mother is a witch who has an affair with the devil; or maybe she’s cursed by her parents for having an affair with a Hessian; or maybe she just kicked a gypsy and suffered the consequences.
+Maybe the Leeds Devil’s mother is a witch who has an affair with the devil; or maybe she’s cursed by her parents for having an affair with a Hessian during the Revolutionary War; or maybe she just kicked a gypsy and suffered the consequences.
 Or maybe it’s not actually a devil baby at all, but some sort of underworld spirit from Native American folklore.

 The Devil itself looks like a classic red gargoyle or imp right out of Dante’s Inferno.
 Unless it looks like a dragon or a wyvern.
 Or a horse or deer with bat wings and a big snake-like tail.
 Or a giant heron with a monkey’s face.
-(It always seems to have glowing red eyes and a tongue of flame, though.)
+(It always has glowing red eyes and a tongue of flame, though.)

 Its call is the most terrible shriek.
 Or maybe a hiss.
 Or maybe a laugh like hyena.
 Or maybe it says “hoodle-doodle.”
 Sometimes it speaks fluent English.
 Sometimes it makes no noise at all.